LaunchCodeEducation/java-web-development/docs/_sources/chapters/classes/background.rst.txt

 .. note::

-   If you want to learn more about `using the this keyword <https://docs.oracle.com/javase/tutorial/java/javaOO/thiskey.html>`_.
+   If you want to learn more about this subject, check out the Oracle Documentation on `using the this keyword <https://docs.oracle.com/javase/tutorial/java/javaOO/thiskey.html>`_.

 Check Your Understanding
 ------------------------